 The bovine manure tax credit is a new tax credit that equals \$3.50 for each wet ton of bovine manure and may only be claimed once for each wet ton of bovine manure.
-The credit is certified by the Oregon Department of Agriculture and applies to tax years beginning January 1, 2018.
-It's scheduled to sunset on January 1, 2022.
-See Sections 6 through 11 of HB 2066 (2017) for more details.
+The credit is certified by the Oregon Department of Agriculture and applies to tax years beginning on or after January 1, 2018.
+It's scheduled to sunset for tax years beginning on or after January 1, 2022 (ORS 315.176).